 Sclerotic Bone

-Dr Greg Steiner, D.D.S., M.S (California) – an expert in tissue engineering reports a peri-implant inflammation associated with residual cadaver graft particles, that results in sclerotic bone seen radiographically.
-This bone loss is complicated by the creation of a defect adjacent to the implant that becomes infected as a secondary event.
-Dr Steiner recommends avoiding cadaver-derived bone grafts adjacent to an implant surface as fibrous encapsulation of remnant particles results in low bone-to-implant contact.
+Dr Greg Steiner, D.D.S., M.S (California) – an expert in tissue engineering reports on numerous cases of a peri-implant inflammation associated with residual graft particles, which results in sclerotic bone seen radiographically.
+This bone loss is complicated by creating a defect adjacent to the implant that becomes a secondary infection.
+Dr Steiner recommends avoiding cadaver-derived mineralised bone grafts, especially so adjacent to an implant surface, as fibrous encapsulation can result with reduced bone-to-implant contact.

 NiTi decontamination brushes.